skellis46/finger-pointing-moon/list of outputs.md

 _2. can and can't be known_

 - OUTPUT 2: authentic movement: speculative and/or experimental documentation practices through writing and still and moving images [2] RES
-- OUTPUT 3: third-person scholarly article [2] - in collaboration with SdH (or philosopher Katherine Hawley?)
-[2] RES
+- OUTPUT 3: third-person scholarly article [2] about epistemic limits - in collaboration with philosopher Katherine Hawley? or Alva Noe? or Tim Ingold or Guy Claxton or Adriana Cavarero) [2] RES
 - OUTPUT 4: _Unforgettable_ exhibition [2] DEV
 - OUTPUT 5: _The Un/knowable Body_ exhibition [2] DEV